rjsf-team/react-jsonschema-form/packages/docs/docs/contributing.md

 ### Code coverage

 Code coverage reports are currently available only for the `@rjsf/core` theme package.
-They are generated using [nyc](https://github.com/istanbuljs/nyc) each time the `npm test-coverage` script is run.
+They are generated using [nyc](https://github.com/istanbuljs/nyc) each time the `pnpm test-coverage` script is run.
 The full report can be seen by opening `./coverage/lcov-report/index.html`.

 #### Utils and validator-ajvX code coverage